 In these exceptional circumstances, lots of different communication tools are now available to staff depending on your preference.

-This is the recommended tool for voice /video chat with colleagues (internal and external).
+This is the recommended tool for calls/confrence calls (external).
 Cisco Jabber supports everything you need for standard telephone and video conference calls.

-For information on tools and software for teaching, please consult the Delivering Teaching Remotely pages.
+For information on tools and software for teaching, please consult the Flexible Module Delivery pages.

 Make sure your are registered for Multi-Factor Authentication